Are Credit Card Signup Bonuses Worth It?

 Whether or not you should choose a card with an annual fee varies based on how you plan to use the card.
 There are times when benefits can mitigate a card's annual fee - if you find the card that best suits your day-to-day spending and lifestyle.

-Should I Sign up for that Store Credit Card?
+2. Should You Sign up for the Store Credit Card?

 Store credit cards can be a great addition to your card rotation if you find yourself frequently shopping at the same places throughout the year.
 Most of these store cards offer a discount on your purchase the day you sign up for the card.
 So if you're going to get one, line it up with a time when you plan to make a large purchase with that retailer.

 The main draw of a store card is just this, the signup discount you get right away as well as more discounts and coupons sent to you throughout the year.
 However, if you're primarily looking for points-based or cash back credit cards, store cards may not be the right fit for you.

 Here Are More Signup Bonus Facts to Keep in Mind

 If you’re shopping for a rewards credit card and want to make a signup bonus a big part of it, keep some of these pointers in mind:

 Some cards may call for other fulfillments, in addition to your minimum spending quota, in order to collect your bonus upon signup.
 As always, read the fine print to make sure you can meet whatever requirements are expected in order to obtain your rewards.

 Your Annual Fee and Signup Bonus May Coincide